cashfree/core-ios-sdk/Readme.md

 ### **Create a Wallet Object**

-- A Wallet object has to be created by sending all the required details i.e., channel name, phone number
+- A Wallet object has to be created by sending all the required details i.e., provider name, phone number
 - The SDK exposes a class `CFWallet` that collects these details.
 - The below code snippet creates an object of `CFWallet`

 ```
         do {
             let wallet = try CFWallet.CFWalletBuilder()
-                .setChannel("phonepe")
+                .setProvider("phonepe")
                 .setPhone("99999999")
                 .build()
         } catch let e {